Life as art, creation as lifestyle, part 2

 This rose was painted for my mom a few years ago.
 She loved it and I sent a card with this painting, too.

-This sad time will pass, too.
+This sad time will pass, as well.

 I want to take with me to the future only the good memories and memories about the pleasant things we once had.